CBIIT/NCI-DOE-Collab-Pilot2-Autoencoder_MD_Simulation_Data/Pilot2/P2B1/README.md

 An autoencoder is a neural network that reduces its inputs to a smaller set of features ("encoder" part) and subsequently builds the features back up ("decoder" part) from the minimally-sized "latent space" while attempting to accurately recreate the inputs.
 As long as the "reconstruction loss" is small, the encoder part of the model can be trusted to perform just the reduction part of the algorithm in order to minimize the number of "features" of the input data necessary to faithfully describe the input data.
 Thus, an autoencoder is often used as a dimensionality reduction model.
 Often the utility of such dimensionality reduction algorithms is to generate from a large input dataset a tractable set of features that you can then feed into additional models used for a variety of purposes; this was the original intent of the P2B1 benchmark.

-&#x1F534;_**(Question: Does the audience already know what PDB means?
-And DPPC-DOPC-CHOL?)**_

-The P2B1 benchmark performs these steps on a molecular dynamics (MD) simulation state (including PDB files resulting from a coarse-grained bead simulation) of a "disordered," three-component system (DPPC-DOPC-CHOL).
+The P2B1 benchmark performs these steps on a molecular dynamics (MD) simulation state (including Protein Data Bank files resulting from a coarse-grained bead simulation) of a "disordered," three-component system (DPPC-DOPC-CHOL).
 The default system consists of 3,000 lipids and 3,000 frames simulated for 10 microseconds.
 The implemented network is a convolutional neural network that very quickly and effectively minimizes the reconstruction loss.
 For a detailed description of the autoencoder model used, refer to the "Model Summary" section of [p2b1_sample_output.txt](./p2b1_sample_output.txt).

 If you want to examine the data without having to run the model, refer to the following assets in the Model and Data Clearinghouse (MoDaC):
 * The default dataset is [3k disordered 3-component-system (DPPC-DOPC-CHOL)](https://modac.cancer.gov/searchTab?dme_data_id=NCI-DME-MS01-7654212).